Resolving Workplace Conflict

 Unresolved conflict is extremely costly for the individuals involved in the conflict, for their teams and/or departments, and for their organization as a whole.
 In this workshop, the participants will learn how to better diagnose the root causes of conflicts and better determine the correct strategies to effectively resolve them.
 Lectures, demonstrations, film, role-plays, simulations and real-life case studies are used to help master this essential skill set.
 Past participants have found that the real-life case studies contributed to making this one of the "best" modules they have taken.

-This is a required course for the Certificate in Negotiation and Conflict Resolution and an elective course for the Certificate in Leadership Development or can be attended as a stand-alone course.
+This is a required course for the Certificate in Negotiation and Conflict Resolution and it is highly recommended that participants take the Become a Master Negotiator workshop before the Resolving Workplace Conflict workshop.

 Accurately diagnosing the source of conflict:

 - Between Individuals

 - Inter-departmental Conflict

 Deciding on the most appropriate conflict resolution strategy

 The seven most effective strategies used in resolving workplace conflict will be analyzed and explored.
 In addition, more complex strategies require the use of the right combination of strategies that will be examined.

 Selecting the most appropriate time and place to intervene